KoBeWi/Godot-Directory-Watcher/README.md

 ```
 The signals are emitted at the end of a scan cycle and files are passed as absolute paths.

 You can deregister a directory by using `remove_scan_directory()`.
-This will take effect at the end of next scan cycle.
+This will take effect at the end of the current scan cycle.
+The class has built-in documentation.

 ___
 You can find all my addons on my [profile page](https://github.com/KoBeWi).